Corveda/PHPSandbox/docs/files/PHPSandbox.php.txt

          * @param   string|array|null   $name       Associative array or string of definition name to define
          * @param   mixed|null          $value      Value of definition to define *
-         * @return  PHPSandbox               Returns the PHPSandbox instance for chainability */ public function define($type, $name = null, $value = null){
+         * @return  $this               Returns the PHPSandbox instance for fluent querying */ public function define($type, $name = null, $value = null){
             if(is_array($type)){